infostreams/pagelist-snippet/readme.md

 ###Activation###

-After you have installed the plugin.
-You need to add the following line to your config.php file:
+After you have installed the plugin, you need to add the following line to your config.php file:

     $config['plugins']['infostreams\\pagelistSnippet'] = array('active' => true);